CDWilliamsQA/companies-house-demoblaze-tests/README.md

 The purpose of this submission is to demonstrate test planning, test case design, and the considered use of automation rather than exhaustive test coverage.

+In a production setting, this test suite would typically be integrated into a CI pipeline; this has been intentionally omitted to keep the submission focused on test design and automation as per the assessment scope.
 ---

 ## Test Website